-- 21.19.
-Electric vehicle charging stations. - 22.20.
-Raised beds for planting. - 23.21.
-New walls and fences four feet high or less between the sidewalk and the principal wall plane of the building, and walls and fences six feet high or less behind the principal wall plane of the building.44 - Alterations to commercial building facades that the Executive Director of the Historical Commission or designated staff person determines will uncover-reveal or restore the decorative or structural framework of the building originally intended to surround a storefront.
-Framework consists of such elements as piers, columns, corner boards, quoins, friezes, cornices, and similar structural or decorative features. - 25.23.
+- 12. Replacement windows pursuant to the Cambridge Historical Commission's Guidelines for the Replacement of Wood Windows (see appendix) - 13.
+New openings in foundations (below the first floor) for windows and light wells. - 14.
+Furnace vents not located on a principal facade. - 15.
+HVAC equipment behind the principal front wall plane of a building. - 16.
+Flat skylights and solar panels parallel to and in close contact with the plane of the roof. - 17.
+Replacement roofing materials, except when replacing a slate roof. - 18.
+Replacement of wood gutters and exterior features unprotected from the weather, such as fascia, porches, railings, steps, balustrades and fences, with synthetics in conformance with the Cambridge Historical Commission's Practices in Reviewing Synthetic Trim and Gutters. - 19.
+Electric vehicle charging stations. - 20.
+Raised beds for planting. - 21.
+New walls and fences four feet high or less between the sidewalk and the principal wall plane of the building, and walls and fences six feet high or less behind the principal wall plane of the building.47 - 22.
+Alterations to commercial building facades that the Executive Director of the Historical Commission or designated staff person determines will reveal or restore the decorative or structural framework of the building originally intended to surround a storefront.
+Framework consists of such elements as piers, columns, corner boards, quoins, friezes, cornices, and similar structural or decorative features. - 23.
 Storefront alterations that the Executive Director or designated staff person determines do not obscure, remove, relocate, or replace historic or original exterior architectural features.
-Such features include, but are not limited to, elements such as brackets, window and door casings, fascia, hoods, bays, and display windows.
+Such features include, but are not limited to, elements such as brackets, window and door casings, fascia, hoods, bays, and display windows. - 24.
+Signs in the BA district conforming to Section 7.000, "Signs and Illumination" of the Cambridge Zoning Ordinance.

-44 As measured from the from the lowest immediately-adjacent grade of the sidewalk or the surface of the ground immediately below the wall or fence, whichever is lower.
+47 As measured from the from the lowest immediately-adjacent grade..